 4.3.
 Tools or Resources.

 The response must include descriptions of the tools and resources and any other relevant capabilities that will be used to carry out the research work.

 4.4.
+Team.

+The applicant shall designate and specify the individuals that will work on and provide the deliverables.
+It shall provide a full biography for each designated individual and assign one of them as the main contact person for the ICANN WHOIS Review Team.
+Any changes in the designated individuals and/or their roles and responsibilities requires consent from the ICANN WHOIS Review Team.

+4.4.
 ICANN Contract Compliance.
-Applicants should warrant that they are willing to operate under a non-disclosure agreement.
+Applicants shall warrant that they willoperate under a non-disclosure agreement and agree to assign and waive any relevant intellectual property rights of the deliverables, research, and work.

 4.5.
 Schedule and Fees.
 The proposal should include a work schedule, including key milestone dates and a statement of proposed fees.
 Fees should be inclusive of related project expenses, including (but not limited to) electronic, postal, and telephone communication; computer hardware, software, and services; and travel costs.

 3.2.
-Deadline / Requirements: By July 25, 2011, interested applicants should submit proposals by
+Deadline / Requirements: By noon July 25, 2011 UTC, interested applicants shall submit proposals by

 email to rfpwhois@icann.org to the attention of xxxxxxxx.
 A confirmation email will be sent for each proposal received.
+Any proposal received after noon July 25, 2011 UTC will not be considered.